 SIMPLE ANSWER – INCREASE YOUR WEEKLY TRAINING LOAD BY NO MORE THAN 10% EACH WEEK IN ORDER TO AVOID INJURY.

-First we must understand what ACUTE and CHRONIC workload is.
+First, we must understand what ACUTE and CHRONIC workload are.

 Here is a very simplified breakdown of the two:

 The amount of training done in a week.

 The weekly average training is done over 4 week period